Get your FREE seller pack

 Hallmarks serve as a guarantee of an item's precious metal content, offering consumers complete reassurance of its purity and authenticity.

-In the UK, there are strict regulations governing the sale and description of items made of gold, silver, platinum, and palladium.
-To meet these criteria, an item must adhere to the following:
+In the UK, there are strict regulations governing the sale and description of items made of gold, platinum, and palladium.

 The item must be hallmarked when: